 “The definition humans use as wild is not that wild.
 My home is were you plant me.
 This is my nativeness.”

 There is no breeding back or back-breeding to wild.
 There is no back door to creating wild through extreme domestication by crossing wild potatoes.
 This already exists in the potato.
 It keeps its genetic background “quietly active” until new conditions present themselves.
 This is where you will see things that have remained dormant for centuries.
+That is a super power besides feeding billions of people as it quietly rests as we all move along this evolutionary trajectory we are on together.

 Enjoy.
 Kenneth Asmus